 Contentious Crinolines

-Popularized in the 1850s, the crinoline, or hoop skirt, was an alternative to wearing the many layers of petticoats necessary to attain the desired silhouette of the era.
+Popularized in the 1850s, the crinoline—or the hoop skirt—was an alternative to wearing the many layers of petticoats necessary to attain the desired silhouette of the era.
 While crinolines did solve some problems—they kept the petticoats from entangling the legs while walking and provided women a measure of personal space in public—they created new ones.
 Crinolines presented fire and tripping hazards.
 They were difficult to wear both indoors and out.
 Whether maneuvering about a room for daily tasks, taking public transportation, or walking outdoors in any weather, women had to be aware of their crinolines at all times.

 Dress Reform: An Alternative Perspective